PDMS: A review

 Oxidation of PDMS using plasma, changes the surface chemistry of PDMS and produces silanol terminations (SiOH) on its surface.
 This helps make PDMS hydrophilic for thirty minutes.
 This process also makes the surface resistant to the adsorption of hydrophobic and negatively-charged molecules.
 In addition, plasma oxidation of PDMS is used to functionalise the surface of PDMS with the trichlorosilane or to covalently bond PDMS (on an atomic scale) on an oxidized glass surface by the creation of a Si-O-Si bond.

 Whether the surface of PDMS is oxidized in plasma or not, it does not allow the water, glycerol, methanol or ethanol to infiltrate and deform it.
 Thus, it is possible to use PDMS with these fluids without fear of micro-structure deformation.
-However, PDMS deforms and swells in the presence of diisopropylamine, chloroform and ether and to a lesser extent in the presence of acetone, propanol and pyridine.
+However, the PDMS deforms and swells in the presence of diisopropylamine, chloroform and ether, and also to a lesser extent in the presence of acetone, propanol and pyridine.

 The PDMS in microfluidics